sparrowsl/FEM-interactive-ratings/README-template.md

 # Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents